Net Worth = Assets - Liabilities

 What Is "Investing" and How Can I Participate?

-First things first, if you want to build wealth and you aren't 7 feet tall with a sweet jump-shot or a square-jawed Hollywood big shot, you need to invest.
+If you want to a crack at the big bucks but aren't 7 feet tall with a smooth jump-shot or a square-jawed Hollywood big shot, you need to invest.

-If you purchase something and you do not reasonably expect it to be worth more in the future than it is at your purchase price, then you are probably making a poor investment.
+If you purchase something that is not reasonably expected to increase in monetary value over time, then you are probably making a poor (or negative) investment.

 I am not saying be the next Warren Buffet and read financial statements all day for the next 80 years, but educating yourself would be a good place to start.